Rural Women’s Day: ‘How we learned to dream again in Rwanda’

 Rural women from Bahoneza also participate in leadership discussions to encourage greater levels of participation within their communities.
 To date, nine members of the cooperative have taken on leading roles in society.
 They are not discriminated against anymore, they say.

-The starting point on their journey has been training on the Gender Action Learning System (GALS), an empowerment methodology aimed at providing both women and men with visual tools to help planning and visualizing their future, while promoting healthier and fairer gender relationships within the household.
+The starting point on their journey has been training on the Gender Action Learning System (GALS), an empowerment methodology aimed at providing women and men with visual tools to help with both visualizing and planning their respective tomorrows, while promoting healthier and fairer gender relationships within families.

 This was the key for rural women to start dreaming and building experience in leadership.
-Most importantly, as they explain, they did it together.
+Most importantly, they say, is that they did it together.

 “Before, we were just complete strangers among ourselves even though we belonged to the same community.
 We didn't talk with each other or work together.
 But now we dream together,” says Epifania, a co-head of Bahoneza who advocates changing gender roles.